 Trainees will engage with current educational issues and recent and relevant research in order to further develop their understanding and to generate challenging and lively debate.
 There will be a focus on:

 This unit runs during the first five weeks of the 36 week PGCE Programme.
-It is associated with eight full day’s placement in a school or college.
-Where opportunity allows you may also attend the placement in subject groups (or in pairs) and will have a programme of activities planned by University tutors in consultation with the Subject Mentors in the departments used for the placement.
+It is associated with eight full days of placement in a school or college.
+Where opportunity allows, you may also attend the placement in subject groups (or in pairs) and will have a programme of activities planned by University tutors in consultation with the Subject Mentors in the departments used for the placement.
 Most of the sessions in this unit will be scene-setting around schools, the curriculum, KS3 strategy and current issues, with a focus on addressing current developments in subject teaching that can be explored in the induction placement.

 This unit runs during the Autumn Term for approximately eight weeks of the 36 week PGCE Programme.
 It is associated with 32 full days placement in a school or college.
 You will be allocated to subject departments in schools and colleges.
 They will follow a common pattern of placement-based activities but their progress through the unit will be based on a) gradualism and b) professional experience, needs and competence.